leobrod44/Smartess/go/README.md

-# Codebase design and structure description
+# Go Backend (Hub and Server): Codebase design and structure description

 _The go/ folder is the backend of the Smartess project.
 It is the core of the system, handling the IoT events on hardware and networks, and microservices needed into processing and using them_